wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Changelog ==

+= 1.1.0 - 2013/12/17 =
+* Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
+* Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.
+* Tweak - Upgraded dashboard switch and slider to Vector based display that shows when WordPress version 3.8.0 is activated.
+* Tweak - Upgraded all plugin .jpg icons and images to Vector based display for full compatibility with new WordPress version.
+* Tweak - Yellow sidebar on Quotes & Orders, Read More and Email Inquiry Ulimate Menus doe not show in Mobile screens to optimize screen space.
+* Tweak - Tested 100% compatible with WP 3.8.0

 = 1.0.9 - 2013/12/03 =
 * Feature - Added Roles based Rules - Apply Rules after users log in on a per role basis for Hide the Cart, Hide the Price (new  Pro Version Feature) Rules and show Email Inquiry button Rules.
 * Tweak - Added Rules & Roles Trouble Shooting text under Show | Hide switch on Rules and Roles menu and Email Inquiry settings menu.